jzabroski/Home/Quotes/README.md

 > The broader the base, the higher the peak.

+> It's now how many people know you, it's how you're known.

 > We are living in an era of woke Capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism. - Clay Routledge

 > Simplicity is a force multiplier. - Jonathan Edwards